chef/chef-web-docs/content/saas/register_nodes.md

     weight = 50
 +++

 Once everything has been set up and restored to the new Chef environment, the nodes under management must be redirected from AWS OpsWorks to Chef SaaS.
-This guide will provide recommendations on how this can be accomplished.
+This guide will provide recommendations on how to accomplish this.

 ## Prerequisites

 * Running Automate 2.0 in AWS OpsWorks.

 * A Chef SaaS Environment.
-Refer to the [Getting Started](/get_started/) with Chef SaaS page.
+For more information, refer to the [Getting Started](/get_started/) with the Chef SaaS page.

-* Restoration performed of AWS OpsWorks to Chef SaaS.
+* Restoration is performed on AWS OpsWorks for Chef SaaS.

 * Splay mode and baseline are up to 2 client runs an hour.
-Refer to the [Chef Infra Client](https://docs.chef.io/ctl_chef_client/) page for more details on how to configure splay mode in the `client.rb` file.
+Refer to the [Chef Infra Client](https://docs.chef.io/ctl_chef_client/) page for more details on configuring splay mode in the `client.rb` file.

 * One compliance scan an hour.

 ## Obtain an example Cookbook/Recipe to point nodes to the new Chef SaaS instance

 Progress Chef has developed a Cookbook and Recipe that can run against all nodes under management in the AWS OpsWorks environment.
 This Cookbook will redirect all nodes to the new Chef SaaS instance.
-Some samples of the cookbooks, PolicyFile.rb, attribute file and recipe file are shown below:
+Some samples of the cookbooks, PolicyFile.rb, attribute file, and recipe file, are:

 * Cookbook